-Summer school will be offered for all grade levels to recover failed courses and for retaking STAAR tests.
+Summer school will be offered for all grade levels beginning in 1st grade for accelerated instruction, possible promotion, to recover failed courses, and for retaking STAAR end-of-course tests.
 Extended-year programs to meet accelerated instruction requirements will also be offered for grades 9-12.
 For more information see www.abileneisd.org.
 Also, students can attend summer school through the Texas Virtual School Network (TXVSN).